vim-scripts/Vim-EPUB/README.md

 A Vim plugin for EPUB edition.
 Released under GNU GPL 3 (check LICENSE file).

-With Vim, you can already edit an epub file:

-`au BufReadCmd *.epub call zip#Browse(expand("<amatch>"))`

-And modify it's content, and save, and so on.
+With Vim, you [can already edit an epub file](https://github.com/etnadji/vim-epub/wiki/How-Vim-EPUB-open-EPUB-files-(and-why-it-can’t-work-under-Windows))  and modify it's content, and save, and so on.

-But you can't add files.
+But the EPUB file is read-only: you can't add files and do many other things.
-Tidy the code.
-Make the table of contents. *Oh wait, you can.
-But that’s boring.*

 **vim-epub** is here to make you free of stupid tasks like extracting the EPUB, add the file you want to add, recompress in 2-steps the EPUB, re-open Vim.

-In fact, Vim-EPUB does this for you.

 ## Installation